 Imagineers focused on ensuring the attraction was as authentic as possible by speaking to locals and even using actual artifacts and items in the queue that were imported from Asia, including the Buddha statues, coke bottles, desk phone, and computers.

 At nearly 200 feet high, this is the tallest out of the 18 Disney mountain attractions at Disney Parks around the world!

 Other Fun Details

-- Play Disney Parks: Yes.
-This free mobile app is only available for select attractions and allows guests to pass the time as they play games, trivia, and earn achievements along the way.
+- Play Disney Parks, the free mobile app, is available here.
+It allows guests to pass the time as they play games, trivia, and earn achievements along the way.

 The following products and services give us a commission on sales.